idenisovs/timesheet/docs/completed.md

 # Completed things

+## Infinite Scroll

+Add Infinite Scroll option to Daily Activity View.
+It should help to deal with huge lists of activities.

 ## Refactoring of data structure

 Previous data structure persisted from Sheet documents, which had Activities field with list of Activity records.
 Each Sheet represented a day, and so a lot of calculations must be performed manually, especially having new Issues and Projects views.